 The point is, everyone has gone mobile – and that includes your company’s candidates.
 In fact, 72% of active job seekers and 62% of passive candidates say they have visited a company site from their mobile device to learn about careers.
 With this statistic in mind, one would guess that the majority of companies are all over mobile recruiting, right?
 Wrong.
 According to a LinkedIn survey of more than 3,000 corporate talent acquisition leaders, only 13% of companies have invested adequately in making their recruiting process mobile-friendly.

 This is a big problem.
 Just because your company website and career site isn’t mobile-optimized, that doesn’t mean that candidates aren’t accessing them via mobile devices.
-If you haven’t taken the mobile plunge, what they are accessing is a clunky, hard-to-use page, making it difficult if not impossible for them to find and apply for positions that could be a perfect fit.
+If you haven’t developed a mobile recruiting strategy, what they are accessing is a clunky, hard-to-use page, making it difficult if not impossible for them to find and apply for positions that could be a perfect fit.

 That negative experience leaves a sour taste in the mouths of talent everywhere, as these real-life comments from frustrated candidates illustrate.